aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 Now you set up all the IAM permissions for exporting AMI.
 Follow the steps in [Initiate a Harbor AMI Build](#initiate-a-harbor-ami-build) and you’ll see exported Harbor AMI on S3 bucket for downloading.
 ### Initiate a Harbor AMI Build
 Follow the following steps to initiate a Snow Harbor AMI build
-1. [Subscribe to the Snow AL2 AMI](https://aws.amazon.com/marketplace/pp/prodview-sf35wbdb37e6q) if this is your first time following this guide
-2. (Optional) Follow [Export AMI to S3 Bucket](#export-ami-to-s3-bucket-optional) if you want to export ami to S3 bucket
+1. (Optional) Follow [Export AMI to S3 Bucket](#export-ami-to-s3-bucket-optional) if you want to export ami to S3 bucket
-3. Run `build.sh` to start Harbor AMI build process.
+2. Run `build.sh` to start Harbor AMI build process.
 ```
 ./build.sh
 ```